 Gandhi Mandapam is a modern building where a part of Gandhiji’s ashes is kept.
-The dome above the ashes is designed in such a way that hole above the ashes never lets any rainwater in.
-However, the sun rays hit the ashes on 2nd October every year at the time of Gandhiji’s birth – so we were told.
-I assume the design is inspired from temples like Sun Temple at Modhera where sun rays fall on deities feet on given days.
+The dome above the ashes is designed in such a way that the hole above the ashes never lets any rainwater in.
+However, the sun’s rays hit the ashes on 2nd October every year at the time of Gandhiji’s birth – so we were told.
+I assume the design is inspired by temples like Sun Temple at Modhera where sun rays fall on the deity’s feet on given days.

 Read More – Porbandar – the birthplace of Mahatma Gandhi

-Besides Gandhi memorial is Kamaraj memorial, which is just a huge hall with a lot of pictures of Kamaraj.
+Besides Gandhi’s memorial is the Kamaraj memorial, which is just a huge hall with a lot of pictures of Kamaraj.

-Triveni Sangam or Tri-Sea Sangam – Holy Dip / Holy Bath in Confluence
+Triveni Sangam or Tri-Sea Sangam – Holy Dip in Confluence

-The sea at Kanyakumari is actually called Lakshadweep Sea.
+The sea at Kanyakumari is actually called the Lakshadweep Sea.

-On a sunny day post monsoon, if you have time, explore the lush green paddy fields and hinterland landscapes of Kanyakumari lined with Coconut trees and backwaters.
+On a sunny day post-monsoon, if you have time, explore the lush green paddy fields and hinterland landscapes lined with Coconut trees and backwaters.